mkjems/gunfight/README.markdown

 When the client loads the page, the client does:

 * Syncs watch
-* listen for planning events
+* Listen for planning events
   * Add them to schedule
 * Starts animation loop, Request animation frame.
 (Different framerate for each player, challenge)